- About Us

 “I’m on the go pretty much 24/7 and my head never really switches off.
 There are rarely two working days that are the same and the job can be very pressured.” he says.
 “Some do worry about the pace at which I work but I stay fit and healthy.
 I try to go to the gym at least twice a week and play tennis, golf and swim during the weekends and make it a point to spend time with my family.”

 “I tend to be extremely hands-on and ambitious and will always give 100%.
 At the moment, I feel I am the best person with my accounting background to drive the Mistoria Group forward in its growth phase, but in the next 12-24 months depending on performance, commitment and loyalty, I aim to appoint capable directors/CEO’s to run the lettings and estate agency side, accounts (MCC Accountants), RFM (Renovations, Furnishing and Maintenance) and Building consultancy, and the project management side.
-We are also in the process of developing an International arm to the business, which I intend to grow over the next year.”
+We have also developed an International arm to the business, which I intend to grow over the next year.”

 “Leadership is all about finding the right people whom you can trust and when the time is right, you need to delegate and look at scaling up your business by building replicable infrastructure in any key UK city when there is an opportunity and a demand for properties.”